 - 5 Tip on How to Travel by Train in Spain

 Spain Train Travel – Why Use the AVE Train?

 While Spain’s transport infrastructure overall is well established, did you know Spain is the second country in the world with the most amount of high-speed tracks after China?
 And while Japan holds the title for the fastest high-speed rail, Spain still comes in 5th.

 A relatively small country, that means you can see a lot more of Spain easily, cheaply and quickly in comparison to long bus journeys or multiple fight routes.
 Spain train travel is all via Renfe – Spain’s nationalised railway network, which operates the regular city-to-city, and inner-city regional train services, as well as the high-speed AVE train (Alta Velocidad Española which means ‘Spanish High Speed’), reaching speeds of up to 350 km per hour!

-Having spent a month traveling around Japan on a similar adventure, the AVE train in Spain brought back memories of the bullet trains – the ease and comfort, the unforgettable whoosh as the trains passed the station and the excitement of arriving in a new city in a matter of a few short hours.
+Having spent a month travelling around Japan on a similar adventure, the AVE train in Spain brought back memories of the bullet trains – the ease and comfort, the unforgettable whoosh as the trains passed the station and the excitement of arriving in a new city in a matter of a few short hours.

 Spain AVE Guide – What Route Will You Choose?

-With over 2,000 stations and 2,270 kilometres of railways, train travel in Spain means being presented with a lot of choice where you can mix countryside with cities and coastlines.
+With over 2,000 stations and 2,270 kilometres of railways, train travel in Spain means being presented with a lot of choices where you can mix countryside with cities and coastlines.
 When it comes to the AVE high-speed options, there’s plenty of information out there to get you started with planning your route.

 With Madrid and Barcelona being connected by a short two and a half hour journey, these two cities form the major hubs from which to use the AVE Spain as the start or end points.
 While they often steal the limelight, there’s plenty of other cities being home to airports with great connections, you can literally take your pick from any corner of Spain.